Mazatlán Cruise Port Guide: 10 Top Things To Do

-Mazatlán Cruise Port is a popular cruise port located on Mexico’s Pacific coast, across from the southern tip of Baja California, usually part of the Mexican Riviera itineraries.
+Mazatlán Cruise Port, located on Mexico’s Pacific coast near the southern tip of Baja California, is a key stop on many Mexican Riviera itineraries.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.

-In this article, we share what to expect at the Mazatlán Mexico cruise port and some of the best things to do in Matzalán while in port.
+In this article, I’ll share what to expect at the Mazatlán Cruise Port and highlight some of the best things to do while you’re there.

 Mazatlán Mexico Cruise Port